nushell/tree-sitter-nu/installation/helix.md

 ### Using built-in helix grammars
 Version from master branch of helix or any release after (not including) 23.05 will have this grammar and queries preinstalled.
-Hovewer due to rapid development pace of nushell they might be severly out of date.
+However due to rapid development pace of nushell they might be severely out of date.

 ### Installing up to date grammar from this repo
 Following [official guide](https://docs.helix-editor.com/languages.html#tree-sitter-grammar-configuration)